Kenora Rainy River Regional Laboratory Program

 Kenora Rainy River Regional Laboratory Partners with UHN!

-KRRRLP and UHN LMP are working together to revitalize their laboratory medicine program, and are ensuring complete service continuity through ongoing resourcing challenges.
+The Kenora Rainy River Regional Laboratory Program (KRRRLP) is now part of UHN's LMP extended family.
+The six member hospitals within KRRRLP are located in Kenora, Dryden, Atikokan, Fort Francis, Sioux Lookout, and Rainy River.
+This hospital network performs routine laboratory testing and monitoring, that the KRRRLP-UHN LMP partnership are working together to revitalize and are ensure complete service continuity.
 As a result of our new partnership to develop a proof of concept operating model, this northern catchment area will have access to UHN’s gold standard lab services with UHN LMP as a leading program in Canada.

 photo of lab tech using televue smart glasses in lab